“GE Enbrighten Z-Wave switches are the backbone of many serious Z-Wave smart home setups”

 Who is the GE Enbrighten Z-Wave Dimmer best for?

-GE Enbrighten Z-Wave Dimmer is best for: Z-Wave hub users, SmartThings/Hubitat ecosystems, Large homes with Z-Wave mesh.
-Experts rate it "Good Value" overall.
+The GE Enbrighten Z-Wave Dimmer is best for Z-Wave hub users, SmartThings/Hubitat ecosystems, Large homes with Z-Wave mesh.
+Experts rate it "Good Value" with a 7.7/10 consensus across 9 sources.

 How does the GE Enbrighten Z-Wave Dimmer compare to other Smart Switches options?

-Among the Smart Switches products we have reviewed, GE Enbrighten Z-Wave Dimmer ranks above average with a 7.7/10 score.
-See our full category comparison for more details.
+Among the Smart Switches products we have aggregated, the GE Enbrighten Z-Wave Dimmer ranks above average with a 7.7/10 score.
+See our full category comparison for head-to-head details.

 What smart home systems does the GE Enbrighten Z-Wave Dimmer work with?

-GE Enbrighten Z-Wave Dimmer works with Samsung SmartThings.
-Check our compatibility notes on the product page for any setup requirements or hub dependencies.
+The GE Enbrighten Z-Wave Dimmer works with Samsung SmartThings.
+Check the compatibility notes above for any hub dependencies or setup requirements before you buy.

 What are the pros and cons of the GE Enbrighten Z-Wave Dimmer?

-The main pros of the GE Enbrighten Z-Wave Dimmer are z-wave plus adds to mesh network — each switch strengthens the whole system and works natively with smartthings, hubitat, homeseer, and other z-wave hubs.
-The main downside is requires z-wave hub — additional $50-100 cost for smartthings/hubitat.
-Overall, experts rate it "Good Value" with a 7.7/10 consensus score.
+The main strengths of the GE Enbrighten Z-Wave Dimmer are z-wave plus adds to mesh network — each switch strengthens the whole system and works natively with smartthings, hubitat, homeseer, and other z-wave hubs.
+The most-cited downside is requires z-wave hub — additional $50-100 cost for smartthings/hubitat.
+Overall, 9 expert sources rate it "Good Value" with a 7.7/10 consensus score.

 Affiliate disclosure: SmartHomeExplorer.com participates in the Amazon Associates program.
 We earn a commission from qualifying purchases at no extra cost to you.
 This consensus review is based on 9 independent expert reviews — we did not test this product ourselves.
 Always verify current prices and availability before purchasing.